 More about me

 I am originally from Northern Virginia.
 After graduating from James Madison University, I pursued my PhD in political science from The Pennsylvania State University.
-I am now a computational social scientist and instructor at the University of Chicago.
+I am now an educator and lecturer at Cornell University.
+Previously I was an Assistant Senior Instructional Professor at the University of Chicago.

 My research focused on state judicial politics and utilized machine learning and text analysis to analyze agenda-setting behavior on state courts of last resort, including judicial selection/retention, institutional structure, and case selection under discretionary jurisdiction.